Best annual events in New South Wales for over 50s

 From fantastic regional music festivals to a diversity of unique events held in spectacular Sydney, New South Wales has it something to suit every interest for the over 50s crowd – whether that be bootscooting at Tamworth Country Music Festival, watching the woodchopping of the Sydney Royal Easter Show, or lapping up laughs at Sydney Comedy Festival.

-In Sydney’s wonderful Centennial Park, screenings of great new and classic films are set to screen throughout Moonlight Cinema’s anticipated summer season.
+In Sydney’s wonderful Centennial Park, screenings of great new and classic cult films screen every sunset throughout Moonlight Cinema’s summer season.

 23 March – 3 April, Sydney